matheuscas/SublimeIonic/README.md

  - [Ionic Snippets - Sublime Plugin](https://github.com/PixelDropInc/ionic-snippets-sublime-plugin)
  - [Ionic - Sublime Plugin](https://github.com/imsingh/ionic-sublime-plugin)

 They are far from the covering of this plugin, however they have a different approach.
 They provide big snippets (the second one, in recent updates has been breaking down some pieces too) instead of parts of elements.
-If you are interested in generate entire stuff like tabs, list, etc. please refer to them.
+If you are interested in generate whole stuff like tabs, list (with pre established items), etc. please refer to them.

 I must say that [Ionic - Sublime Plugin](https://github.com/imsingh/ionic-sublime-plugin) was my inspiration.
 In early releases I even contribute to the plugin.
-But I wanted more controll over the what would be generated, so I developed this plugin.
+But I wanted more control over the what would be generated, so I developed this plugin.

 Reference
 ---------